wp-plugins/wp-google-fonts/readme.txt

 == Screenshots ==
-1. This screenshot shows the "settings" panel for the Font Burner plugin.
+1. This screenshot shows the "settings" panel for the WP Google Fonts plugin.